offsite postmortem.

 This experience highlighted a critical gap.

-Due to this, we've already integrated Git worktree natively into our tools, ensuring we provide a safety net where users can easily navigate, accept, or revert changes.
+Because of this experience we've already integrated Git worktree natively into our tools, ensuring we provide a safety net where users can easily navigate, accept, or revert changes.

 2. Intelligence Trumps Speed for Complex Tasks